davpoolechem/JulTran/README.md

 # JulTran
 A specialized Julia=>Fortran90 transcompiler.
-By applying simple annotations to structured Julia code, JulTran can transcompile it into OpenMP Fortran90 code.
+By applying simple annotations to structured Julia functions, JulTran can transcompile the function into OpenMP code.
 Through the use of ccall, the OpenMP code can easily be used by Julia programs.
-This gives Julia an easy route to using OpenMP code.
+This provides Julia with something of an OpenMP interface.